Morobang/sql-training/01-lessons/02-creating-database/README.md

-# Chapter 02: Creating Databases and Tables
+# Chapter 02: Creating Database & Tables# Chapter 02: Creating Databases and Tables

-Welcome to Chapter 02!
+Learn how to create databases, tables, and manage data in SQL Server.Welcome to Chapter 02!
 Now that you understand database concepts, it's time to get hands-on and start creating databases and tables in SQL Server.

----
+## 📚 Lesson Order---

-## 📋 Chapter Overview
+Complete these lessons in order:## 📋 Chapter Overview

-This chapter teaches you how to design and build databases from scratch.
+### **Part 1: Database Setup**This chapter teaches you how to design and build databases from scratch.
 You'll learn about data types, table design principles, and how to insert, update, and delete data.

+1. **01-database-creation.sql** - Create RetailStore database and schemas (2 min)

-**Estimated Time:** 4-5 hours
+2. **02-table-creation-basics.sql** - Create all 8 tables (5 min)**Estimated Time:** 4-5 hours

 **Difficulty:** Beginner to Intermediate

-**Prerequisites:** Chapter 01 - Background
+### **Part 2: Understanding Tables****Prerequisites:** Chapter 01 - Background

----
+3. **data-types.md** - Read this guide to understand INT, VARCHAR, DECIMAL, etc. (5 min)

+4. **03-table-design-basics.sql** - Learn primary keys and relationships (3 min)---

+5. **04-table-constraints.sql** - Understand NOT NULL, UNIQUE, CHECK, etc. (5 min)

-## 🎯 Learning Objectives
+6. **05-table-modification.sql** - Add, modify, drop columns (3 min)## 🎯 Learning Objectives

-By the end of this chapter, you will be able to:
+### **Part 3: Working with Data**By the end of this chapter, you will be able to:

+7. **06-data-insertion.sql** - Insert sample data (5 min)

-- ✅ Create databases and schemas in SQL Server
+8. **07-data-updates.sql** - Update existing data (3 min)- ✅ Create databases and schemas in SQL Server

-- ✅ Choose appropriate data types for different scenarios
+9. **08-data-deletion.sql** - Delete data safely (3 min)- ✅ Choose appropriate data types for different scenarios

-- ✅ Design tables with proper constraints
+10. **09-practice-exercises.sql** - Test your skills (10 min)- ✅ Design tables with proper constraints

 - ✅ Build normalized table structures

-- ✅ Insert, update, and delete data
+## 🎯 Learning Objectives- ✅ Insert, update, and delete data

 - ✅ Handle common errors and troubleshoot issues

-- ✅ Work with the Sakila sample database
+By the end of this chapter, you will:- ✅ Work with the Sakila sample database

----
+- ✅ Create databases and schemas

+- ✅ Create tables with proper data types---

+- ✅ Add constraints to enforce data quality

-## 📚 Lessons
+- ✅ Insert, update, and delete data## 📚 Lessons

+- ✅ Understand table relationships

 ### [01 - Creating a SQL Server Database](./01-creating-sqlserver-database/)

-Learn how to create databases in SQL Server.
+## 🗂️ The RetailStore DatabaseLearn how to create databases in SQL Server.

-**Topics:**
+You'll build a complete retail database with:**Topics:**

-- CREATE DATABASE syntax
+- **Inventory**: Products, Categories, Suppliers- CREATE DATABASE syntax

-- Database naming conventions
+- **Sales**: Customers, Orders, OrderDetails- Database naming conventions

-- Setting database options
+- **HR**: Employees, Departments- Setting database options

 - Using SSMS GUI vs T-SQL

-- Best practices for database creation
+## 💡 Tips- Best practices for database creation

-**Time:** 20 minutes
+- Run scripts in order (01 through 09)**Time:** 20 minutes

----
+- Each script builds on the previous one

+- Read `data-types.md` before running table creation---

+- Try the practice exercises to reinforce learning

 ### [02 - SQL Server Command-Line Tool](./02-sqlserver-command-line-tool/)

-Master the sqlcmd utility for command-line database management.
+## ⏭️ Next ChapterMaster the sqlcmd utility for command-line database management.

-**Topics:**
+After completing this chapter, move to:**Topics:**

-- sqlcmd basics
+**Chapter 03: Query Primer** - Learn SELECT queries, filtering, and sorting- sqlcmd basics

 - Connecting to SQL Server

-- Running queries from command line
+---- Running queries from command line

 - Executing script files

-- Interactive vs batch mode
+**Total Time**: ~40 minutes- Interactive vs batch mode

 **Time:** 20 minutes